JuanChavarriaU/PhishGPT--Text-Email-content-Phishing-Detector-based-on-OpenAI-API/README.md

 ## Additional Information (if needed)

 - this is a capstone project, in the future will be updated with more functionalities and better UI/IX.

+## Things to improve
+- 1. Error Handling: The code does not appear to have error handling.
+If the OpenAI API call fails or does not return the expected format, the application might experience unexpected crashes or behavior.

+- 2. Input Sanitization: 'data.py' textHandler function santizes input to some extent but does not guard against potential security risks that might arise from user input.

+- 3. Parsing Reliability: The 'apiHandler' assumes a specific response format that is prone to break if the format changes.
+It is based on splitting the response text and finding keywords, which is not very robust.

+- 4. Code Structure: The application lacks modularization; the functionality could be better separated into distinct components.
+Additionally, there is little to no in-code documentation which makes understanding and maintaining the code difficult.

+- 5. Security: There are potential security issues with the way the API key is accessed and the lack of input validation/sanitization.

+- 6. Innovation: While the application's base functionality is not highly innovative, the idea of using GPT-3 for phishing detection is a novel approach.